salarchitetto/FootyDash/README.md

 I think if they data increased 100x I would need to find a way to better map the data from S3 to Redshift.
 The way i'm doing it now works completely fine but I don't think it's scalable.
 Right now this ETL pipeline will only run once, and that's up to you on when you'd like to run it.
-If it need to run every day I would set up another portion in my pipeline which would include Apaches Airshift.
+If it need to run every day I would set up another portion in my pipeline which would include Apache's Airflow.
 We would be able to set up the DAG to run daily at 7am.
 I believe I will implement this in the near future.
 I think I would only need to tweak some minor things for this to be accessed to 100 people.
 I have the function to create the roles, I could just create another function to actually have it create user's who could then be able to login into the cluster/S3 bucket.